ZAHawout/Node/README.md

 An item contains:

-an item name field
+An item name field

-a quantity field
+A quantity field

 ## User stories